mendableai/firecrawl/README.md

 # 🔥 Firecrawl

-Crawl and convert any website into LLM-ready markdown or structured data.
-Built by [Mendable.ai](https://mendable.ai?ref=gfirecrawl) and the Firecrawl community.
-Includes powerful scraping, crawling and data extraction capabilities.
+Empower your AI apps with clean data from any website.
+Featuring advanced scraping, crawling, and data extraction capabilities.

-_This repository is in its early development stages.
-We are still merging custom modules in the mono repo.
-It's not completely yet ready for full self-host deployment, but you can already run it locally._
+_This repository is in early development, and we’re still integrating custom modules into the mono repo.
+It's not fully ready for self-hosted deployment yet, but you can run it locally._

 ## What is Firecrawl?